blakeyy/Ulectrified/README.md

 # Ulectrified - A mobile app for trading renewable energy surplus

-This App is built to enable private renewable energy producers to offer their renewable energy surplus in an easy way and at a fair price.
-Electric vehicle users can find this offers via this app and buy the offered energy.
+This app is built to enable private renewable energy producers to offer their renewable energy surplus in an easy way and at a fair price.
+Electric vehicle users can find the offers via this app and buy the offered energy.
 If the buyer books the offer, he charges the energy at the producers place.

 ## Repository

-The Adalo repository can be cloned here: https://previewer.adalo.com/b9e550ab-4a6a-40ac-a41d-a261036a0efa
+The app was built with Adalo.
+The repository can be cloned here: https://previewer.adalo.com/b9e550ab-4a6a-40ac-a41d-a261036a0efa

 ## Tools & frameworks used for this project